 Your understanding and interpretation of novel scientific data will be assessed in the form of a thesis, while your training in transferable skills (provided by the taught component) will be assessed by coursework.

 Biology, Biochemistry or a related discipline.

-UK 2:2 (Honours) or equivalent, in Biology, Biochemistry or a related discipline.
+Normally we require a UK 2:2 (Honours) or equivalent in Biology, Biochemistry or a related discipline.
 However, individual supervisors might request a higher degree classification.

 International & EU requirements

 All teaching at Royal Holloway is in English.
 You will therefore need to have good enough written and spoken English to cope with your studies right from the start.